Graphical criteria for the identification of marginal causal effects in continuous-time survival and event-history analyses: Causal Validity of Local Independence Models

 \section{Causal Validity of Local Independence Models}

-Graphical local independence models describe the probabilistic dynamic dependence structure of a multivariate counting process (possibly including baseline variables).
-We now wish to combine this with causal semantics; for instance, we may have the aim to evaluate whether a treatment should be initiated earlier rather than later.
-To this end, we need to be explicit about assumptions that link the probabilistic structure with hypothetical interventions under which the data generating process is modified, reflecting e.g.\ the situation of earlier treatment initiation.
-We proceed in analogy to causal DAG models, which reflect causal structures by demanding that the model obeys the `manipulation theorem' or `truncation formula' \citep{Pearl,sgs:00,Did:chapter}.
-In section \ref{sec:causalVal} we propose an analogous notion for local independence graphs.
+Graphical local independence models describe the probabilistic dynamic dependence structure of a multivariate counting process (allowing baseline variables).
+We now combine this with causal semantics. { To this end, we need to be explicit} about assumptions that link the probabilistic structure with hypothetical interventions under which the data generating process is modified, reflecting e.g.\ the situation of earlier treatment initiation.
+We proceed in analogy to { the case of random variables linked by a causal DAG model with a factorisation of the distribution and corresponding causal Markov property.
+Such a causal DAG reflects the causal structure by demanding that the joint distribution obeys the `manipulation theorem' or `truncation formula' which is a modification of the factorised distribution \citep{Pearl,sgs:00,Did:chapter}.
+Below, in Section \ref{sec:causalVal}, we propose an analogous notion for the causal interpretation of local independence graphs in terms of a truncation of the corresponding factorisation which we recall first.}